Mineral Oil Traders

 When making a payment, the licensee may be required to declare that they hold one or both of the following:

-- Short Certificate of Incorporation
+- Duplicate Certificate of Incorporation

 - Certificate of Registration of Business Name.